rickdevera/oh_cnapp/lessons/module-3-cspm-requirements.md

 1. Custom policy creation to enforce specific security postures.
 1. Special attention to misconfigurations in identity providers.
 1. Automatic categorization of findings to streamline remediation processes.
-1. The ability to automatically mitigate misconfigurations
 1. Compliance checks against industry standards and best practices, including CIS Benchmarks.
-1. Evaluation against common compliance standards such as SOC 2, ISO 27001, and PCI-DSS.
-1. Consideration of regulatory frameworks like GDPR and LGPD for data protection.
 1. Creation and filtering of findings by custom compliance standards set by Acme Corp.
 1. Availability of built-in reports in formats like CSV and PDF, as well as custom and scheduled reporting capabilities.